 What are dark circles under the eyes?

-Dark circles under the eyes describes a common appearance of the lower eyelids that has various causes.
+Dark circles under the eyes describe a common appearance of the lower eyelids that has various causes.
 The dark appearance can be due to:

 - Increased pigmentation (melanin)